fengyuanchen/cropper/README.md

 function(data) {}
 ```

-The function will be passed an object data and run when the cropping zone was moving.
+The function will be passed the result object data and run when the cropping zone was changed by move, resize or crop.

 #### modal